 To access CARC resources, you must be part of a Project.
 Students, staff, faculty, and even outside collaborators can have user accounts.
 However, user accounts must be associated with a CARC Project, typically led by a UNM faculty member.
-Projects are led by UNM faculty/staff (not students).
+Projects may be led by UNM faculty or staff, but not students.
 If you are a graduate student interested in computing, your advisor may already have a Project, but if not, they will need to apply for one.
-As a faculty member/staff interested in beginning a Project, please visit our Project request page for instructions and online application.
+Faculty or staff interested in beginning a Project should visit the Project request page for instructions and the online application.
 Projects can have multiple user accounts associated with them, including an account for the PI if they intend to log in and work on the machines associated with a Project.
-Resources used will be accounted to the project in monthly reports.

 Once your Project has been approved, the second step is to obtain login credentials with a user account with our online Account request form.
-Each Account request will trigger an email to the Project PI requesting yes/no authorization to create the account.
-Once approved by the PI, CARC technical staff will create the account and notify the user to pick up their login and password information in person at the Center.
-This will require a UNM or other official ID.
+Each Account request will trigger an email to the Project PI requesting authorization to create the account.
+Once approved by the PI, CARC technical staff will create the account and notify the user to pick up their login and password information by attending office hours with Dr. Matthew Fricke.

 Note: The U.S. Government controls exports of sensitive equipment, software and technology as a means to promote U.S. national security interests and foreign policy objectives.
 Please see the Export Control page for relevant CARC policies and procedures.

 In addition, HIPAA, PHI, PCI, and FERPA data may not be stored on or transferred via CARC systems.